Train Test Split: What It Means and How to Use It

 Understanding the Bias-Variance Tradeoff

-In order to understand why max_depth of five was the “Best Model” for our data, take a look at the graph below, which shows the model performance when tested on the training and test set.
+In order to understand why max_depth of 5 was the “Best Model” for our data, take a look at the graph below, which shows the model performance when tested on the training and test set.

 train test split model performance graph